-Windows Movie Maker was a simple, free video editor that was last updated in 2012 and officially discontinued last year.
+Windows Movie Maker was simple, free video editing software that was last updated in 2012 and officially discontinued last year.
 Windows 8 and 10 launched without a video editing app, but following the Fall Creator's Update, there's now one included in the Microsoft Photos app – if you know where to look.

 in May 2017, Microsoft announced Story Remix – a new editor that would be included with the Fall Creator's Update.
 Instead of just making simple home movies, Story Remix would allow users to combine video clips and photos with virtual 3D objects created in Remix 3D.

 However, when the Windows 10 Fall Creator's Update rolled around, Story Remix had turned into a less ambitious tool much more like the late Windows Movie Maker.
 It lets users organize media in a timeline, apply special effects and transitions, set the whole thing to music and add 3D animations (but not objects).
 Rather than releasing it on its own as originally intended, Microsoft chose to add it to the existing Photos app.